kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 "quay.io/external_storage/local-volume-provisioner:latest")
 * -volume-config: Name of the local volume configuration configmap.
 The configmap must reside in the same namespace as the bootstrapper. (default "local-volume-default-config")
-* -serviceaccount: Name of the service accout for local volume provisioner (default "local-storage-admin")
+* -serviceaccount: Name of the service account for local volume provisioner (default "local-storage-admin")

 The boostrapper requires the following permissions: